 Casein Protein Foods

 Casein and whey are the two primary protein types in milk.
-All cow's milk contains casein.
-Cream, half and half, yogurt and sour cream are other obvious sources of the protein.
+All cow's milk contains casein, according to HealthLine.
+Cream, half and half, yogurt and sour cream are other high-protein dairy sources of casein.
 Ice cream, butter, cheese and pudding also contain it.
-Foods made with these products -- such as cream-based soups, sherbet, pudding and custard -- are also casein-rich.
-Dairy milk alternatives -- such as coconut, almond and soy milks -- do not contain casein.
+Foods made with these products — such as cream-based soups, sherbet, pudding and custard — are also casein-rich.
+Casein protein is also available in powder form.
+Dairy milk alternatives — such as coconut, almond and soy milks — do not contain casein.

 Less Obvious Sources